auth0/docs/articles/server-apis/php-laravel/authenticate.md

 `ForceAuthMiddleware` will check if there is a user set up, if there is not it will reject the login with an HTTP 401 code.

-The idea of using this middlewares if to be able to set `Auth0OptionalJWTMiddleware` to all your API routes and for those that should be secured, you can add `ForceAuthMiddleware`.
+The idea of using these middlewares is to be able to set `Auth0OptionalJWTMiddleware` to all your API routes and for those that should be secured, you can add `ForceAuthMiddleware`.

 ### 5. Use it & Run it